calops/hmts.nvim/README.md

 ## Contribute

 Very few programs are handled right now, but I welcome any addition.
 Just look through [the injections file](./queries/nix/injections.scm) and copy what's already there.
 It should be pretty straightforward for most things.
 If it isn't, don't hesitate to open an issue.

 ## TODO

 - [x] Better description in the readme
-- [x] Screenshots in the readme
+- [ ] Screenshots in the readme
 - [ ] Benchmark the performance impact and see if the queries can be optimized
 - [ ] Find a better way to handle nix nodes among string fragments in shebang scripts
 - [ ] Check the stuff that's already done on the to-do list
-- [ ] Add stuff to the to-do list